Advanced Metering Infrastructure: Water Meter Upgrades

 Implementation: In Progress

-Water customers will receive new digital water meters over the next four years at no cost to them.
+Water customers will receive new digital water meters over the next four years at no additional cost to them.
+Authorized contractor, Pedal Valves, Inc. (PVI), began upgrades for both commercial and residential drinking and reclaimed water meters starting in Spring 2023.

 Frequently Asked Questions